2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 Washington receiver John Ross captured everyone’s attention in Indy after he ran a 40-yard dash in 4.22 seconds.
 It was a brand new NFL Combine record, and many people say he could have run it faster.

 Ross’ time is especially amazing when you consider the surgeries he has since high school.
 The Washington receiver did not finish his combine workout due to cramps.
-Nonetheless,

 Running back Christian McCaffrey, Stanford